instasolutions/instalogin-sdk-php/README.md

 ```
 _Notice: The JWT is submitted using the standard header `Authorization: Bearer ...`_

-Next you should check if the user trying to authenticate is in your system and allowed to proceed:
+Next you should check if the user trying to authenticate is in your own system and allowed to login.
+This is your own
+business logic, thus just as an example:

 ```php
 // $userRepository is any PHP class used for database queries